DanChitwood/Bio5702/README.md

 You can view the homework in your browser as [html](https://rawgit.com/DanChitwood/Bio5702/blob/master/April_4_2016/ggplot2_homework/student_homework.html) too.

 Chris continued with the image analysis [presentation](http://www.slideshare.net/ChristopherTopp1/2016-bio4025-lecture1-final) and an [introduction to image analysis in FIJI](https://github.com/DanChitwood/Bio5702/blob/master/April_4_2016/2016_FIJI_GettingStarted.md).
 The [FIJI](http://fiji.sc/) introduction is viewable as [markdown](https://github.com/DanChitwood/Bio5702/blob/master/April_4_2016/2016_FIJI_GettingStarted.md) or downloadable as a [Word file](https://github.com/DanChitwood/Bio5702/blob/master/April_4_2016/2016_FIJI_GettingStarted.docx).

+## April 6, 2016

+Phenotyping went great today!
+Chris has posted all your photos to DropBox, but another place to find all the raw data is [here](https://goo.gl/photos/Q1PCugeqmrwrcyir8).
+Homework for Friday is to cull duplicate/bad pictures and rename the files with the identification numbers before 10am on Friday.
+On Friday, you will use FIJI to make masks and gather data (feature extraction).